Elementary OS: Design philosophy

 The human interface guidelines of the elementary OS project focus on immediate usability with a gentle learning curve, rather than full-fledged customization.

 The three core rules the developers set for themselves were "concision", "accessible configuration" and "minimal documentation".

 Since its inception, elementary OS has received praise and criticism for its design.
 Wired claimed that it closely resembled macOS, visually and in user experience.
-The elementary developers maintain that any similarities are unintentional.
+The elementary developers say that while it may look like macOS at first, they have a lot of differences.

-Pantheon's main shell is deeply integrated with other elementary OS applications, like Plank (a dock), Web (the default web browser based on GNOME Web) and Code (a simple text editor).
-This distribution uses Gala as its window manager, which is based on Mutter.
+Pantheon's main shell is deeply integrated with other elementary OS applications, like Nimbus (a weather app), Web (the default web browser based on GNOME Web) and Code (a simple text editor).
+Pantheon uses Gala as its window manager, which is based on Mutter.

 Pantheon desktop environment

 The Pantheon desktop environment is built on top of the GNOME software base, i.e. GTK, GDK, Cairo, GLib, (including GObject and GIO), GVfs, Vala and Tracker.
 The desktop allows for multiple workspaces to organize the user's workflow.

 Pantheon applications that are designed and developed by elementary include: